yasammez/nachricht/README.md

   JSON-delivering webservices.
 This is why nachricht-nq exists.

 ### Non-Goals
-* Easy skip-parsing: this would complicate and slow down encoders by a lot.
+* **Easy skip-parsing**: this would complicate and slow down encoders by a lot.
 It would also slow down decoders in certain circumstances when the size of the decoded type is not known (when nesting containers for instance).
 Also, it would make the use of symbol tables impossible.
 If your usecase involves large messages with only a couple of interesting fields at a time, check out flatbuffers or capnp.
-* Extensibility: extensible standards usually create a hell of incompatible implementations just so that everyone can have their pet feature.
+* **Extensibility**: extensible standards usually create a hell of incompatible implementations just so that everyone can have their pet feature.
 Let's not go there.

 ## Data model